Clive Morton

-Morton was also a Shakespearian actor and an Associate Artiste of the Royal Shakespeare Company.
-In the 1964 'Histories' Repertoire he played the Bishop of Carlisle in Richard II, the Earl of Worcester in Henry IV and the ferocious Earl of Talbot in Henry VI.
+Morton was also a Shakespearean actor and an Associate Artiste of the Royal Shakespeare Company.
+In the 1964 'Histories' Repertoire he played the Bishop of Carlisle in Richard II, the Earl of Worcester in Henry IV and the Earl of Talbot in Henry VI.

+Personal life

-Morton was married to Fresh Fields actress Fanny Rowe.
+Morton was married to Joan Harben and divorced in 1953.
+He then married Fresh Fields actress Fanny Rowe.
 They acted together on stage in the 1955 J.B.
 Priestley play Mr. Kettle and Mrs. Moon.